DU-COMM now accepts texts to 9-1-1 from individuals who need immediate assitance but can’t talk to a telecommunicator.

 Careers at DU-COMM

-DU-COMM is a large consolidated center located in DuPage County that serves 44 Police and Fire/EMS agencies.
+DU-COMM is a large consolidated center located in DuPage County that serves 45 Police and Fire/EMS agencies.
 We seek qualified applicants to join our team to play a critical role in the emergency response for the communities that we serve.

-Heroes wear Headsets - will you?
+Heroes Wear Headsets - will you?

-Telecommunicators work in a fast-paced multi-tasking position that includes answering emergency and non-emergency phone lines, entering information into a Computer-Aided-Dispatch terminal, dispatching the appropriate type of response and updating responders while they are enroute to the emergency.
+Telecommunicators (9-1-1 Dispatchers) work in a fast-paced multi-tasking position that includes answering emergency and non-emergency phone lines, entering information into a Computer-Aided-Dispatch terminal, dispatching the appropriate type of response and updating responders while they are enroute to the emergency.
 The Telecommunicator is trained and certified in medical and fire dispatching to provide critical life-saving assistance for the caller.
 Are you ready to be a part of this rewarding career?

 Join the team!